mahammedzkhan/comicbookangular/README.md

 Used localstorage to save API calls to avoid reaching API limit(calls get saved for 60 minutes).

+The project can be viewed online here: [Online version](http://mahammedkhan.be/comics)

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.